cs544-wisc/s23/projects.md

 Be sure to backup your work regularly to a private GitHub repo, or with an `scp` to your personal computer.

+For commands like `scp` and others you will use this semester, the the cloud console's in-browser SSH client won't work.
+You'll need to setup SSH keys with `ssh-keygen` and configure it on https://console.cloud.google.com/compute/metadata to get from your personal computer.

 ## Submission

 You'll be doing all your work on GitHub classroom.
 Watch for Canvas